null

 Turn that winter frown upside down by growing these cheerful blooms indoors.

-Gerbera daisies are super-easy to recognize, with their brightly colored flowers in shades of pink, red, yellow, orange, and lavender.
-Also called gerber daisies or gerberas, they're great for indoor growing and a genius way to add cheerful beauty among all your other stay-green houseplants.
-You'll usually find them for sale during the winter—just when you'll probably be longing for a spot of color—though they'll grow inside just fine whenever you can get your hands on them, no matter the season.
-We're not the only ones who love these flowers, either: Gerberas are a past winner of the National Gardening Bureau's Plant of the Year award!
+Gerbera daisies are super easy to recognize with their brightly colored flowers in shades of pink, red, yellow, orange, and lavender.
+Also called Transvaal daisies or simply referred to as gerberas, they're great for indoor growing and a genius way to add cheerful beauty among all your other stay-green houseplants.
+You'll usually find them for sale during the winter—just when you're probably longing for a spot of color—though they'll grow inside just fine whenever you can get your hands on them, no matter the season.

 Check out these simple steps for growing gerbera daisies indoors.